Nouman945/Projects/README.md

 ## Welcome to my GitHub repository!
 Here, you will find a collection of my projects showcasing my skills and expertise in web development.

 ### Django Projects
-1. [Watad Energy](www.watadenergy.com): A dynamic web application built using Django framework.
+1. [Watad Energy](www.watadenergy.com): A dynamic web application built using Django framework with a Complete CMS for Managing the website content and Blogs.
 This platform focuses on sustainable energy solutions, providing information and services to promote a greener future.
 A Complete backend system to manage the content of the website and a <b>Blogging System</b>.
 Contact/Career forms created with django forms with <b>Captcha</b>.

 2. [RBisramandson](https://www.rbisramandsons.com/): A Ecommerce website developed using Django with User authentication.
 Highlighting the services and products offered by RBisramandson.
 This project demonstrates my ability to create engaging and user-friendly interfaces with Backend system.